Cutting Edge TBI Assessment Technology: How to Prove Your Traumatic Brain Injury

 Add a header to begin generating the table of contents

-At Brain Injury Law of Seattle, we believe the best way forward is to objectively document a brain injury using the latest technology that is capable of showing the damage itself—damage that occurs on the microscopic level.
+At Brain Injury Law of Seattle, we believe the best way forward is to objectively document a brain injury using the latest technology that is capable of showing the damage itself — damage that occurs on the microscopic level.

-What Evidence Can Cutting Edge Technology Provide?
+What Evidence Can Cutting Edge TBI Assessment Technology Provide?

 When a brain injury occurs as the result of a blow to the head or severely jarring motion such as a fall or car accident, some of your brain cells are pulled apart, which causes microscopic damage.